Stringy invariants for horospherical varieties of complexity one: Horospherical actions

 \subsection{Colored divisorial fans}

-Here we introduce the combinatorial objects describing the horospherical $G$-varieties of complexity one.
-The idea is to consider `fans of colored polyhedral divisors' (called later colored divisorial fans) in order to describe these varieties as a gluing of simple $G$-models.
+Here we introduce the combinatorial objects describing horospherical $G$-varieties of complexity one.
+The idea is to consider `fans of colored polyhedral divisors' in order to describe these varieties as a gluing of simple $G$-models.

 \begin{definition}[{\cite[\S 1.3.4]{LangloisTerpereau}}] Let $C$ be a smooth projective curve and $G/H$ be a horospherical homogeneous space.
 A \emph{colored divisorial fan} on the pair $(C,G/H)$ is a finite set $\DF=\{ (\D^i,\F^i) \mid i \in J \}$ of colored polyhedral divisors, where